Skip to Main Content

 Postdoctoral Associate – Germinal Center B Cell Competition and Derived Malignancies (*new* Mlynarczyk Lab)

-We are seeking a self-motivated and science-driven postdoctoral associate to join the laboratory of Dr. Coraline Mlynarczyk, which opened 7/1/2024 at Yale University.
+We are seeking a self-motivated and science-driven postdoctoral associate to join the Dr. Coraline Mlynarczyk laboratory, which opened 7/1/2024 at Yale University.
 Our lab is part of the Center of Molecular and Cellular Oncology (Yale Cancer Center) and Department of Internal Medicine (Yale School of Medicine).
 At the interface between Immunology, Cancer and Metabolism, our inter-disciplinary team tackles how immuno-metabolic deregulation of germinal centers shapes B cell lymphomagenesis.

 Building on our recent discovery of supercompetition as a key mechanism of malignant transformation of germinal center B cells (Mlynarczyk et al Science 2023), (1) the candidate will uncover how reprogramming of T-B immune synapse signals drives B cell competitive fitness in germinal centers and yields B cell lymphomas that are addicted to microenvironmental cues.
 Based on the candidate’s prior experience and interests, additional projects will focus on (2) elucidating how germinal center B cells and derived lymphomas satisfy their metabolic needs to sustain intense growth and proliferation; and (3) dissecting the biochemical mechanisms underlying elevated mRNA translation rates in these cells.
 Opportunities are also available to develop a novel line of investigation.